 Breakfast is the most important meal of the day.
 That’s a common phrase we’ve all heard, and for good reason.
 The word “breakfast” breaks down into two words: “Break” and “Fast,” because breakfast is the meal that *breaks* your overnight *fast.* After sleeping for hours, it’s important to “jump start” your metabolism first thing in the morning.
 Over and over again, research studies show the endless benefits of eating breakfast.
-Breakfast eaters generally have healthy weights.
+Breakfast eaters generally have healthier weights.
 People on weight loss programs are most successful when they eat breakfast.
-Studies have also shown a strong link between breakfast and performance: kids are more focused in school and adults are more productive at work when they eat breakfast.
+Studies have also shown a strong link between breakfast and performance: kids are more focused in school and adults are more productive at work when they eat in the morning.
 Breakfast is important for everyone, both kids and adults.
 It starts our day on the right foot and helps our bodies and minds work best.

 A better breakfast choice—my breakfast staple— is eggs.
 Whole eggs: yolk and all (no, they won’t raise your cholesterol!)
 Most kids and adults alike will eat scrambled eggs, which are an excellent source of quality protein.
 Cook the eggs in a couple tablespoons of butter, olive oil or coconut oil (yum!) and add some spinach or mixed veggies (or both!) while they’re cooking.
-Serve them with a piece of whole fruit or half of a sweet potato and you have a nutritious, balanced meal with all three macronutrients: protein, carbohydrate and fat.
+Serve them with a piece of whole fruit or half of a sweet potato and you have a nutritious, balanced meal with all three macronutrients.
 Or, whip up my Egg Bake or Protein Pancakes recipe in advance so all you have to do is pull out a serving, heat it up and enjoy.

 Lastly, if you or your kids won’t budge on the cereal habit, be sure to serve a side of protein and a side of healthy fat alongside the cereal bowl.
 For protein, you could serve a pre-prepared hard-boiled egg, Greek yogurt, cottage cheese, a scrambled egg or side of breakfast ham or sausage.
 If hot cereal is preferred, you can stir in peanut butter for a boost of fiber and healthy fat, but again, be sure to serve a side of protein along with it.
 You can also top the hot or cold cereal with nuts and/or seeds to add healthy fat.

-Breakfast is also a good time to get in your daily multivitamin, fish oil supplement and probiotic and glutamine for gut health.
+Breakfast is also a good time to get in your daily multivitamin, fish oil supplement and Probiotic and Glutamine for gut health.
 If you go for a smoothie, you can easily add these in, otherwise don’t forget to have them on the side with your eggs!
 Click here for vitamin recommendations for adults and here for vitamins for healthy kids.

 Although mornings can be rushed, make it a priority to sit down with your children and have a healthy, balanced breakfast or whip up a smoothie to take with on the road.
-This will start both your day and theirs on the right foot, by nourishing your bodies and minds.
+This will start both your day and theirs on the right foot by nourishing your bodies and minds.